It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 "These are classic favourites done well, with plenty of savoury options and gorgeous sweets.”

 Ready for beautiful baking, great coffee and seasonal, freshly made meals?
-Betsy is open five days a week – Tuesday to Friday: 7:30am – 3pm, and Saturday: 8am – 3pm.
+Betsy is open six days a week – Tuesday to Friday: 7.30am – 3pm, and Saturdays and Sunday: 8am – 3pm.

 BETSY 221 THE PARADE, ISLAND BAY 04 213 9972